troyvassalotti/troyv.dev/src/posts/finding-new-in-the-old.md

 In case you haven't guessed yet, there are/were problems with that process.
 1. I can't search for any of these videos by name;
-2. They don't get categorized any further than just being labeled a _song idea_.
+2. They don't get categorized any further than being labeled a _song idea_.

 My old process was to periodically download them to my laptop and organize them locally in folders named by genres (or percentage complete as a song).
 Then, when I am in the mood to write for a longer period of time, I create a Guitar Pro 5 session and tab it all out - guitars, drums, bass, you name it.